-Whatever platform you use, the metrics used to monitor worker performance should be designed as per the nature of the project and agreed upon between workers and supervisors prior to implementation.
+The metrics used to monitor worker performance should be designed as per the nature of the project and agreed upon between workers and supervisors prior to implementation.
 For instance, one project might require a user to submit only a single form per day, whereas another might require five.
 In some projects, the number of form submissions might not be reflective of their work at all.
 While gathering requirements for the project, care should be taken to also find out how the supervisors currently monitor the workers and where the existing gaps lie, so monitoring reports can be designed accordingly.

 If users are not given sufficient incentive to use the application, then you should expect usage to decline once the novelty of the program wears off.
 There are a number of ways to ensure your team continues to use your tool for the duration of your program:

 - Save them time and effort: Reducing the amount of time and effort required from a user is a great way to ensure sustained usage.
 If they understand that it is easier for them to fulfill their reporting requirements via the mobile app compared to using paper forms, they will be more than happy to keep using the app.

 - Send them reminders: The implementation of reminders and nudges from supervisors into the app will help keep users on task and aware of their responsibilities.
 Whether you do it with a simple SMS or during weekly or monthly check-ins, it is always a good idea to let your team know what they need to do next.